dannyh87/can-you-coach-app/docs/04-user-stories.md

 - Sub players on and off during active halves.
 - Track player stints and minutes played.
 - Record selected events for tracked on-pitch players.
+- Record standard, professional-stat, club custom, and tactical observations where selected.
+- Attribute supported observations to our team or the opposition.
+- Capture tactical detail metadata where configured.
 - Open pitch location picker only for events that require location.
 - Undo events before completion.
 - Keep goal controls separate from event recording.